In this post we’ll be performing a walk-through of the installation of lnd,

 sub-system within the daemon.
 Within these sub-systems, 4 levels of logging are

-the most verbose and will log each step taken by lnd
+the most verbose and will log each step taken by lnd, the debug mode is

 less verbose but will still expose in detail the daemon’s actions.